What to Do When You Have Big Dreams and Small Savings

 Unfortunately, these are only wishes.
 How are you able to fulfill your dreams and stop wishing?

 To start with, one thing you can do is set aside some money with the intention of funding your dreams.
-However, the amount you come with can sometimes be insufficient to even cover a part of your big dreams.
+However, the amount you come with can sometimes be insufficient even to cover a part of your big dreams.

 So, what can you do if you have small savings and big dreams?